Frequently Asked Questions

-The Reset Your Health plan is not just about cutting back, but also about eating more!
+Reset Your Health is not just about cutting back, but also about eating more!
 National Dietary Surveys show that most people don’t eat enough fruit, vegetables or other plant-based foods.

 Plant-based foods are rich in fibre, which is vital for healthy digestion.
 Fibre is the preferred food of the bacteria in the gut which helps to promote healthy digestion.

 Plants are also phytonutrient-rich (phytonutrients give plants their bright colours) which have a wide range of antioxidant and anti-inflammatory health benefits; the deeper the colour the more phytonutrients the plant contains.

-The RYH meal plan aims to help individuals eat on average 12 different varieties of vegetables and fruit per day to establish a healthier, nutrient and fibre-filled diet.
+RYH aims to help individuals eat on average 12 different varieties of vegetables and fruit per day to establish a healthier, nutrient and fibre-filled diet.

 RYH is 4 weeks’ worth of personalised recipes that will help you get on track.

 RYH can be adapted to most personal preferences and health requirements.
-If you cannot see a plan you want, contact us and we will do everything we can to produce a plan that suits your needs.
-If you have any doubts about whether the Reset Your Health plan is suitable for you, please check with your doctor first.
+If you cannot see a selection of recipes you want, contact us and we will do everything we can to produce 4 weeks’ worth of recipes to suit your needs.
+If you have any doubts about whether Reset Your Health is suitable for you, please check with your doctor first.

-The RYH plan isn’t a low-fat diet.
+RYH recipes aren’t low-fat.
 We include healthy fats from sources such as nuts, seeds, rapeseed and olive oils.

 Eating high-quality and minimally processed fat and oils is very important, as fats are not only used for energy but also to maintain cell membranes.
-The Reset Your Health plan includes healthy fats and oils every day.
+Reset Your Health includes healthy fats and oils every day.